-Observation services beyond 48 hours are not covered unless the provider has contacted BCBSTX and received approval.
+Observation services beyond 48 hours may not be covered unless the provider has contacted the plan and received approval.
 Observation services must be medically necessary to receive payment regardless of the hours billed.

 For an observation stay to be medically necessary, the following must be met: